SamPurle/PowerProject/docs/_posts/2020-06-11-powerlifting-project.markdown

  - **Lift Dependency:** An investigation as to how athletes' dependence on the different lifts that constitute their Total varies with Bodyweight and Training Age
  - **Lift Correlations:** Visualisation of the inter-dependence of the different lifts

-Functionality that I wish to introduce or improve upon includes:
+Things that I wish to introduce or improve upon includes:

  - **Growth Projections:** Develop a mathematical model to predict future growth of the sport under normal circumstances
  - **Refining the Machine Learning model:** Produce more accurate classifications with a more sophisticated model
  - **Allow visitor input:** Allow users to predict placing and analyse the competitiveness of their own lifts
+ - **Formatting:** Make things more concise, legible, and visually appealing

  Each heading contains a hyperlink to the underlying Python code, viewable on Github.

 ### [Data Cleaning](https://github.com/SamPurle/PowerProject/blob/master/Cleaning.py)